Br4z/life/notes/personal/books/Eloquent_JavaScript/04-functions.md

 JavaScript is extremely broad-minded about the number of arguments you can pass to a function.
 If you pass too many, the extra ones are ignored.
 If you pass too few, the missing parameters are assigned `undefined`.

-If you write an `=` after a parameter, followed by an expression, the value of that expression will replace the argument when it is not given.
+If you write an `=` after a parameter, followed by an expression, the value of that expression will replace the argument when it is not given...

 ## Closure

 This feature (being able to reference a specific instance of a local binding in an enclosing scope) is called **closure**.
-A function that references bindings from local scopes around it is called a **closure**.
+A function that references bindings from local scopes around it is called a **closure**...

 ## Recursion